DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/schema_definitions.md

 ## Utilizing Schema Definitions

-Expanding on this, `schema` definitions serve multiple roles in the AaC DSL.
-We present specific examples below for various common use cases, including defining instances of custom data structures via `schema` definitions, registering unique root keys for new data structures, and crafting message interfaces for internal and external system messages.
+`Schema` definitions serve multiple roles in the AaC DSL.
+Some examples are provided below for common use cases: custom data structures, registering unique root keys, and crafting message interfaces.

-### Crafting Custom Data Structures
+### Crafting Message Interfaces

-One prevalent application of `schema` definitions is crafting and defining interface message structures for communication within your system or between system components.
-These interface messages define payloads exchanged with external systems, software applications, external actors like users, input for plugins, and intricate data inputs for validation purposes.
-The way you leverage a `schema` definition depends on the context; if used in the input of a `model` definition's `behavior:input` or `behavior:output`, the `schema` acts as an interface message, documenting the data structure flowing into or out of a component within your modeled system.
-This is particularly useful for documenting software application behavior inputs or outputs.
+Interface message structures provide structures for communication within your system or between system components.
+Using `schemas` one can define payloads exchanged with external systems, software applications, external actors, input for plugins, and intricate data inputs for validation purposes.
+Leveraging a `schema` definition as the `input` of a `model` definition's `behavior:input` or `behavior:output`, the `schema` acts as an interface message, documenting the data structure flowing into or out of a component within your modeled system.
+A useful way of documenting software application behavior inputs or outputs.

-For instance, in our Alarm Clock model example, the `behavior` entry defines the input and behavior of our alarm clock model.
-In the following example, the behavior contains an input named `Timestamp`, which is a `schema`-defined data structure representing information needed to set the alarm.
+In our Alarm Clock model example, the `behavior` entry defines the input and behavior of our Alarm Clock model.
+The `behavior` contains an `input` named `Timestamp`, which is a `schema`-defined data structure representing information needed to set the alarm.

 ```{eval-rst}
 .. literalinclude:: ../../../../python/model/alarm_clock/alarm_clock.yaml